Calgary Coin & Antique Home Chinese Reference Guide Index

 118 BCThe Pan Liang were withdrawn and replaced with the totally new Wu-shu (5 shu) coinage.

 Some researchers have dismissed the ancient records as nonfactual as they have difficulty matching the average weight of coins encountered, with those records.
-I think those researchers are forgetting that there are two possible weights meant by a shu, the first an official weight as a weight at 0.65 grams per shu, the second the weight a coin of that number of shu would weight at 0.5 grams per shu ( these official records to match the coins we see) as per this chart :
+I think those researchers are forgetting that there are two possible weights meant by a shu, the first an official weight as a weight at 0.65 grams per shu, the second the weight a coin of that number of shu would weight at 0.5 grams per shu ( these official records to match the coins I see) as per this chart :

 Pan liang without rim